 “Are you a Chargers fan or an Eagles fan?”
 I ask directly during our Monday evening call.

-At 5 feet 6 inches and 190 pounds, Darren Sproles has had his own close calls on the field.
+At 5 feet 6 inches tall and 190 pounds, Darren Sproles has had his own close calls in his career.

 “A few years ago when Darren was playing for the Chargers he suffered a bad concussion,” explains Michel.
 “Since that day, I have never watched the game the same again.
 That was the first time I saw him get hit hard.
 Now I stay at the edge of my seat and tense up till the game is over.”